Brummer98/Portfolio_BramvHout/Research/AgileMethods.md

 ## Agile methods
 This is a research document that was written to understand what types of agile methods there are to use within a project.
 This document defines what methods there are and all of their (dis)advantages.
 It also shows what method i chose for my project(s) and what the reason is for that.
-By doing this kind of research, i help improve my proficincy for learning outcome 3: Agile methods.
+This research helps prove my proficiency at learning outcome 3: Agile method.

 ### Table of contents
 * [What is agile?](#what-is-agile)